 Domestics Area Specialist

 The Lincoln Children’s Zoo is looking for a responsible, mature, driven, and hardworking individual with a passion in equine and other domestic animal health and behavior.
-The Domestics Area Specialist supports the Education department by overseeing Wrangler Round Up including supervision of camel barn in support of the Zoo’s mission “to enrich lives through firsthand interactions with living things.
+The Domestics Area Specialist supports the Education department by overseeing Wrangler Round Up including supervision of camel barn in support of the Zoo’s mission “to enrich lives through firsthand interactions with living things”.
 This position includes supervision of the Zoo Crew members, animal husbandry, outreach and events both at the zoo and away, and creating a positive guest experience.
 This is a seasonal position from March-October with 20-40 hours each week depending on experience and performance.

 • Responsible for the supervision and evaluation of Zoo Crew members